Jyodann/date_taken/README.md

 - .NET 7
 - MetadataExtractor

-To set up, just clone this directory, and use `dotnet run`, it should install all dependencies for you.
+To set up, just clone this repo, and use `dotnet run` on the root directory, it should install all dependencies for you.